 Ask: Is This Necessary?

 Does how the main character’s parents and grandparents died have bearing on the current plot?
 If the answer is yes, you’ll probably want to keep it in the wings to be placed in at a convenient time; we still don’t want to read it as soon as the character’s introduced, sorry.

 If the answer is no, it’s just some cool backstory that you wanted to share, keep it to yourself.
 If you absolutely can’t help yourself and have to share it with the reader, make it a prequel short story or put a family tree in the back of the book.
-Don’t interrupt the reader’s flow with information that’s useless to the book in the story itself.
+Don’t interrupt the reader’s flow with an info-dump that’s useless to the story.

 What worldbuilding is necessary should be shown as it’s needed, the same as all other information, or woven in unobtrusively so that instead of a blaring sign in the reader’s face it’s a delightful little treat that they can latch onto.
 Colors of Fear* by Hannah Heath does this beautifully with the memory scars of the elves.
 Little details woven in carefully, mentioned fairly quickly and in context, will make your world seem ten times deeper, I can almost guarantee it.

 I’m realizing that while I gave a fairly concrete example with character, I’ve failed to do so with worldbuilding.
 Let’s fix that.
 As an example… My country Parenna.
 I’m going to start with the subtle things and see if I effectively convey them before revealing the big obvious thing.
 A character from somewhere other than Parenna might say: